Marketing Strategies for Generating More Commercial Lending Leads

-All signs point to a booming economy and a general sense of optimism among consumers and businesses alike.
-This is good news for community banks and credit unions that want to generate commercial loans.
 You know business lending is a profitable endeavor, but how can smaller financial institutions compete against megabanks and non-traditional online lenders?
-The good news is that digital marketing and technology create new opportunities for smaller banks to attract and engage small business owners.
+The good news is that digital marketing and technology create new opportunities for smaller banks and credit unions to attract and engage small business owners.
 You also have an existing pool of leads among your business deposit account holders.

 This article will walk you through the steps of creating a traditional and digital marketing strategy for generating more commercial lending leads.
 As an industry leader with years of experience working with community banks and credit unions, BankBound understands the unique challenges your financial institution faces, and we have cutting-edge solutions to help you succeed.

 As a community bank or credit union, you don’t need to attract a worldwide audience to your site.
 Instead, you want to increase business lending leads on a local level.
 Local search engine optimization (SEO) is an ideal strategy for banks and credit unions because it optimizes your site for commercial clients in your area who need the financial products and services you offer.
 From listing your branch locations and hours, to mentioning the names of nearby towns and cities in page copy, local SEO will help you rank higher in organic search results for commercial lending options in the region you serve.
 Take these first steps to create and optimize individual business lending pages on your financial institution’s website.